Consultation and Research

 Does the council work with others on consultation and research?

-Through the Angus Community Plan, the council works with a number of partners and part of the work carried out is consultation and engagement.
+Through the Angus Community Plan and single outcome agreement, the council works with a number of partners and part of the work carried out is consultation and engagement.
 This arrangement helps to develop common approaches in this area and a number of exercises involving partners are available through the Have Your Say website.

 What about statistics?